JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Discussion

 Through our simulations, we demonstrated that JASPER is able to achieve higher selection accuracy compared to state-of-the-art competing methods by leveraging shared information across genes.
 Our application of the method to real datasets confirmed that our model was indeed able to capture a higher number of biologically significant genes (according to the respective original studies and as well as an independent publicly available gene database) compared to the competing methods.

-There are several directions for improvement and extensions of JASPER, which we may pursue in the future.
+There are several possible future research directions for JASPER.
 Spatial variability in gene expression can often be explained by the presence of different cell types in various regions of the tissue \citep{yu2022identification}.
-A straightforward extension of our method could involve modeling gene expression separately for each cell type.
+A straightforward extension of JASPER could involve modeling gene expression separately for each cell type.
 Another extension could be through multi-omic integration of gene expressions with other spatial omic data, which may potentially provide a more context-based methodology for SVG identification.
-Finally, genes can be classified by their expression patterns, which could be incorporated into the structure of the co-expression covariance matrix.
+Finally, genes can be clustered by their expression patterns, which could be incorporated into the structure of the co-expression covariance matrix.